cagla-su/Linux-Gaming-Guide/README.md

 ## Warning for NVIDIA Users
 - NVIDIA is **phasing out** the **proprietary** drivers for their **4xxx** and **5xxx** series because NVIDIA is attempting to be **more open source** for their **recent and future cards**.
 However, **for older cards**, you still have to use **proprietary** drivers for **better compatibility and performance**.
 - Also, you **should not use Wayland** unless you use one of the recent NVIDIA GPUs that are mentioned above because it is likely for you to experience **glitches and/or performance issues**.
 Using **X11** is a better option for now.
-## What are the issues of gaming on Linux?
+## What are the Issues of Gaming on Linux?
 - There are not too many issues when it comes to gaming on Linux.
 However, the main limitation is **kernel-level anti-cheat systems**.
 Some examples of kernel-level anti-cheat systems are:
 	- **VANGUARD**
 	- **Easy Anti-Cheat**